ABOUT US

 OUR STORY

-RISE TOGETHER began over a decade ago, September of 2013, fueled by frustration with the addiction and mental health epidemic and a deep desire to create change.
-Determined to break the silence and stigma, a small group of passionate individuals stepped forward, sharing their personal stories of hope and resilience.
+RISE TOGETHER began over a decade ago, in September 2013, fueled by frustration with the addiction and mental health epidemic and a deep desire to create change.
+Determined to break the silence and stigma, a small group of passionate individuals stepped forward to share their personal stories of hope and resilience.
 What started as an act of courage quickly grew into a national movement.

 Through storytelling and advocacy, RISE TOGETHER has empowered over 500,000 students to stand up, speak out, and take action.
 Our mission is simple: inspire young people to rise above challenges, build resilience, and create lasting change in their lives and communities.